denizcankartal/drone-tracking/README.md

 # Tracking drones with a PTU(Pan and Tilt Unit)
+## Introduction
+- The goal of this project is to develop a system that can track a drone.
+-
+- But this repo can be used to track other type of objects as well.
+### Idea
+1. Start a communication between the host machine and the PTU over ethernet.
+2. Use a detection model or a tracking algorithm to get a bounding box of the object on each frame.
+3. Calculate the center of the object and the center of the frame for on the current frame.
+4. Calculate the error, that is the distance between the center of the frame and object.
+5. Use the PID controller to avoid the error.
+6. Move the PTU to take the center of the object on to the center of that frame.
+7. If the error is very low, hit the target with the laser to find the range.
+8. Go to step 2 and do the same for the next frame.

+*Note that step-7 is not implemented yet!*

 ## Setup
 - After cloning the repo issue "pip install -r requirements.txt" to install the packages.